dsc-courses/dsc10-2023-wi/syllabus.md

 Labs, homeworks, and projects must be submitted by 11:59pm on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.

-If you make a submission after the deadline, your assignment will be counted as late.
+When submitting any assignment on Gradescope, make sure to stick around until you see a confirmation that all tests have passed.
+If the Gradescope autograder cannot grade your work or you see a message saying "Your submission timed out," this indicates an error with your code, and it is your responsibility to identify and solve the problem before the deadline.

+It may take some time for Gradescope's autograder to grade your submission.
+You are encouraged to submit
+with enough time to see the output of the autograder before the 11:59pm deadline, as it may alert you to a problem you need to fix.
+However, if you submit before 11:59pm and the autograder finishes after 11:59pm, your assigment will still be considered on time.

+After submitting, check that you got a confirmation email from Gradescope to verify that your submission was successful.
+Save this email until you recieve your grade on the assignment, in case of any issues with your submission.

-You have **six "slip days"** to use throughout the quarter.
+You are allotted **six "slip days"** to use throughout the quarter.
 A slip day extends the deadline of any one homework, lab, or project by 24 hours.
 You cannot turn in any assignments more than 48 hours late, meaning that you cannot use more than 2 slip days on any assignment.